This thread has been bookmarked. Visit your bookmarked threads to review.

 Vac gaugeIt won't solve the problem at hand but I saw someone mentioned installing a vacuum gauge.
 I did this about a month or so before switching to NG.

 While I'm sure there are other options this vac guage came from GarberWeil-McLain EG-45 connected to 392sqft of radiation via two 2" risers into a 3" drop header and 2" equalizer.
-Using Rectorseal Steamaster water treatment to greatly reduce corrosion in the boiler.
+EcoSteam ES-20 Advanced Control for Residential Steam boilers.
+Rectorseal Steamaster water treatment

 Steam system pictures updated 6/5/14.